BlakeCLewis/kc60se/README.md

-QMK Firmware for KC60 SE keyboard pcb
+# NPKC KC60 SE
 ========================

- KC60 SE is a common 60% PCB.
- A clone of GH60 with minor differences.
-It can be set up as ANSI, ISO and HHKB.
+## KC60 SE: a common 60% PCB; a clone of GH60 with minor differences; it can be set up as ANSI, ISO, WKL or HHKB.
   * Hardware Supported:  KC60 SE pcb by NPKC
   * Keyboard Maintainer: Blake Lewis
   * [KC60 SE is available on Aliexpress](https://www.aliexpress.com/store/product/Free-shipping-GH60-PCB-KC60-SE-Fully-Programmable-For-DIY-Mechanical-Keyboard-Poker-Faceu-HHKB-Support/429151_32799437588.html?spm=2114.12010608.0.0.2995e5c0hNRgMH)